Owners Association Post 14 Oct 08) For what it's worth,

 made the change in motors.
 Maybe some electrical engineer among us can

 Below find pics of the components for a future project involving using parts from a Raymarine 5000 autopilot to substitute for the CPT brain and compass in order to allow the strong CPT motor to drive the boat through the smarter Raymarine control head unit and compass.
-According to Paul on Peter Rabbit this works well and allows him to drive a route generated by his GPS and computer navigation system without having to continually adjust the autopilot.
+According to our friend on s/v Peter Rabbit this works well and allows him to drive a route generated by his GPS and computer navigation system without having to continually adjust the autopilot.
 This would be very useful on a long passage with little wind.
 The Raymarine fluxgate compass and rudder angle indicator are also used with this system.
-Since this particular unit is no longer made by Raymarine it is available on Ebay for less than $500.
+Since this particular unit is no longer made by Raymarine it was available (in 2007) on Ebay for less than $500.
 There are also several pictures of the components Paul installed on his boat.

 In order to take the weight off the delrin pad in the